Welcome to a brand new episode of The Doctor’s Kitchen Podcast – and today I welcome the amazing Dr Sandro Demaio – the CEO of EAT*

 In 2018, he founded the Sandro Demaio Foundation – focused on improving the health and nutrition of Australian kids.

-Dr Sandro’s book – The Doctor’s Diet – is a fantastic read and great news, it’s also now available in the UK with all proceeds going to charity.
+Dr Sandro’s book – The Doctor’s Diet – is a fantastic read and great news, it’s also now available in the UK (from Waterstones and Amazon) with all proceeds going to supporting public health projects.

 In addition – EAT Foundation have just released a new podcast series called ‘Let’s Rethink Food’ with Dr Hazel Wallace – you can have a listen to the episodes here, I think you’ll enjoy them!